 - 1-1/2 teaspoons salt

 - 1 cup half-and-half cream

 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and simmer for 8-12 minutes or until tender.
+Reduce heat; cover and simmer until tender, 8-12 minutes.
 Drain.

 - Meanwhile, place peas and water in a small saucepan.
 Bring to a boil.
-Reduce heat; cover and simmer for 3-5 minutes or until tender.
+Reduce heat; cover and simmer until tender, 3-5 minutes.
 Drain.

 - In a large saucepan, saute onion in butter until tender.
 Stir in the flour, salt and pepper until blended; gradually add milk and cream.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Stir in potatoes and peas; heat through.

 Nutrition Facts2/3 cup: 156 calories, 5g fat (3g saturated fat), 18mg cholesterol, 345mg sodium, 22g carbohydrate (6g sugars, 3g fiber), 6g protein.
 Diabetic Exchanges: 1-1/2 starch, 1 fat.